wugology/Infection/README.md

 A number of test cases for `total_infection(user)` can be found in `infection_test.py`.

 ###limited_infection(number)
-The `limitInfection` function will return a list of users who can be infected initially, where the outcome of the infection spread is less than or equal to the input number.
+The `limited_infection(number)` function will return a list of users who can be infected initially, where the outcome of the infection spread is less than or equal to the input number.
 For example:
 ```
 >>> limited_infection(3)
 Infecting any of the following users will limit the infection to 3 or fewer users: []